Type: Degree Courses

 - Work based learning.

-Applicants should have 48 UCAS points at A-Level or a Level 3 Extended Diploma or equivalent.
-Life experience of mature students will be taken into account when considering applications.
+- Life and / or experience of non-traditional students will be taken into account when considering applications.
 The successful completion of an entry task may be required when considering applications without the required formal entry qualifications.